 Assessment during treatment

-Once you've started treatment, you'll have blood tests to measure blood cell counts and monitor liver function and your blood pressure will be measured.
+Once you've started treatment, you'll have regular blood tests to measure blood cell counts and monitor liver function and your blood pressure will be measured.
 Once a year, your doctor should check your skin for any sores, lumps or damaged areas that may be a sign of cancer.

 After about 3-4 months of starting treatment an eye test may be recommended to monitor for macular oedema.
 If you have a pre-existing health condition which affects the eye, such as diabetes, you may have more frequent eye examinations during treatment.

 Evidence for the effectiveness of Gilenya in relapsing remitting MS has come from large clinical trials.

 FREEDOMS I Gilenya compared to placebo (2010)